kkc-krish/Consumer-Reviews-Analysis/README.md

 Please download Modelling Notes Document for Problem Approach - output previews and analysis

+Additional Model - Sentiment Classifier:

+Sentiment analysis is the process of detecting positive or negative sentiment in text.
+We will build classification algorithms to detect the text

+We built Logistic regression and Random forests for sentiment classification as positive or negative reviews

 Additional Coding references - websites index:
 Github
 Stackexchange